SevenSecrets/game-blog/README.md

 Run `npm install` then start the server with `npm start`.

 You can then run the cypress tests through the test runner with `npx cypress open`.
-Make sure the server is running before doing this.
+Make sure the server is running before doing this (in a different terminal or window usually).

 ##